reapit/ts-cdk-constructs/packages/constructs/edge-api/docs.md

-Because changes take a long time to propagate to all edge locations, there is a `devMode` flag which will instead deploy your API to a [HTTP API](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html).
-This is compatible with hotswapping, so [`cdk watch`](https://docs.aws.amazon.com/cdk/v2/guide/cli.html#cli-deploy-watch) works very well.

-In order to make it easy to develop APIs which handle both event formats and work around the environment variable limitation, I recommend you use the lightweight request wrapper [@reapit-cdk/edge-api-sdk](../../modules/edge-api-sdk) which normalises the event format and offers some extra helpers.

 ## How is this different to an [Edge-optimized API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-endpoint-types.html)?
 With Edge-optimized API Gateways, requests are routed from the user to the nearest CloudFront Point of Presence (POP), then to the region that the API resides in, where the request is handled.